4d/docs/docs/ORDA/ordaClasses.md

 ### result

-The `onHttpGet` function must return an object of the [`OutGoingMessage`](../API/OutGoingMessageClass.md) class.
-This class proposes properties and functions to set the header, the body, and the status of the answer.
+A function with `onHttpGet` can return any value of a supported type (same as for REST [parameters](../REST/classFunctions#parameters)).

-:::caution
+:::info

-As this type of call is an easy offered action, the developer must ensure no sensitive action is done in such functions.
+You can return a value of the [`4D.OutGoingMessage`](../API/OutGoingMessageClass.md) class type to benefit from properties and functions to set the header, the body, and the status of the answer.

 :::

 ### Example